-In order to allow Calloway to conform to new International Financial Reporting Standards in respect of the preparation of its financial statements, Calloway adopted a further amended and restated Declaration of Trust dated September 14, 2009 which removed the obligation of the trustees to pay or declare payable each taxation year an amount equal to such amount as is necessary to ensure that Calloway will not be subject to tax on its net income and net capital gains under Part I of the Tax Act.
+In order to allow Calloway to conform to IFRS in respect of the preparation of its financial statements, Calloway adopted the current Declaration of Trust which removed the obligation of the Trustees to pay or declare payable each taxation year an amount equal to such amount as is necessary to ensure that Calloway will not be subject to tax on its net income and net capital gains under Part I of the Tax Act.
 In addition, the amended and restated Declaration of Trust changed the term of Calloway and the mechanics for termination of Calloway to simplify same and conform these provisions to the provisions relating to term and termination contained in the declarations of trust of other real estate investment trusts.

-In addition to the amendments to the Declaration of Trust referred to in the foregoing paragraph, at the meeting of Unitholders held on May 7, 2009 the Unitholders also gave the Trustees the authority to make such further amendments to the Declaration of Trust that the Trustees determine to be necessary or desirable in order to facilitate changing Calloway from an open-end mutual fund trust to a closed-end mutual fund trust, in each case as per the Tax Act, including but not limited to the elimination of the redemption features attached to the Units.
+In addition to the amendments to the Declaration of Trust referred to in the foregoing paragraph, at the meetings of Unitholders held on May 7, 2009 and May 19, 2011, the Unitholders gave the Trustees the authority to make such further amendments to the Declaration of Trust that the Trustees determine to be necessary or desirable in order to facilitate changing Calloway from an open-end mutual fund trust to a closed-end mutual fund trust, in each case as per the Tax Act, including but not limited to the elimination of the redemption features attached to the Units.
 The Trustees have not yet implemented such amendments.